jasp-stats/jaspAudit/inst/help/auditBayesianWorkflow.md

 - Mean: Mean of the book values.
 - Std. deviation: Standard deviation of the book values.
 - Quartile: Quartiles of the book values.

-#### Equivalent prior sample
-- Equivalent sample size: The sample size equivalent to the prior information.
-- Equivalent errors: The number of errors equivalent to the prior information.

 #### Prior and Posterior
 - Functional form: The functional form of the distribution.